 Beginning May 3, 2018, the Company is entitled to redeem for cash the outstanding Notes at an amount equal to the principal and accrued and unpaid interest, plus a 10% premium.
-No "sinking fund" is provided for the Notes due May 2021, which means that the Company is not required to periodically redeem or retire the Notes due May 2021.
+No "sinking fund" is provided for the Notes due May 2021, which means that the Company is not required to periodically redeem or retire the Notes.